Digital Keys Application

 My role

-Working together with 3 other group members, I was responsible for designing the mobile application.
+Along with 3 other group members, I was responsible for designing a few screens for the mobile application.

 Research